connerdouglass/datamod/README.md

     .exec();
 ```

-You can even add parameters to make these custom query functions more dynamic.
+You can even add arguments to make these custom query functions more dynamic.
 For instance, the `whereTall` could optionally take a boolean value, which can select for tall people, or not-tall people:

 ```typescript
 public whereTall(tall: boolean = true): this {